Kremlin says outlook for Black Sea grain deal is 'not so great' | Headlines

 - Russian Federation

-The agreement, due to expire next month in its current form, was first signed by Russia, Ukraine, Turkey and the United Nations in July last year and twice extended.
+The agreement was first signed by Russia, Ukraine, Turkey and the United Nations in July last year and has twice been extended.
 On paper, it allows for the export of food and fertiliser, including ammonia, from three Ukrainian Black Sea ports.
-But Moscow says that Russian food and fertiliser exports are compromised by obstacles - such as insurance and payment hindrances - that it says must be removed.
+But Moscow says that shipments are compromised by obstacles - such as insurance and payment hindrances - that it says must be removed.

 Kremlin spokesman Dmitry Peskov said the current agreement was not working for Russia, despite some efforts by the United Nations to get the parts of the deal relating to Moscow's interests implemented.
 "No deal can stand on one leg: it must stand on two legs," Peskov told reporters.
 "In this regard, of course, judging by the state of play today, the outlook (for its extension) is not so great."

-Russia and Ukraine are two of the most important producers of agricultural commodities in the world, and major players in the wheat, barley, maize, rapeseed, rapeseed oil, sunflower seed and sunflower oil markets.
+Russia and Ukraine are two of the world's most important producers of agricultural commodities, and major players in the wheat, barley, maize, rapeseed, rapeseed oil, sunflower seed and sunflower oil markets.
 Russia is also dominant on the fertiliser market.
-More than 27 million tonnes of grain and other foodstuffs have been exported from Ukraine aboard 881 outbound vessels since the Black Sea Grain Initiative began in August, official data shows.
+The corridor has enabled the export of more that 27 million tonnes of grains and oilseeds from Ukraine and its closure was likely to cause a significant jump in prices at a critical time.

+"Exactly half of this deal has not worked and is not working so far," Peskov said.
+Ukrainian officials have repeatedly said they are fulfilling their side of the agreement and cannot comment on the implementation of the agreements between Russia and the U.N.

+However, Kyiv has also previously asked all parties to the agreement to prevent Russia from artificially blocking food supplies to world markets and using food as a weapon.
+There have been some disruptions to the flow of grain through the corridor recently with no ships inspected on Tuesday to allow parties to reach an agreement on operational priorities, according to the United Nations.

-"We know that U.N. representatives are making some efforts, but they are not succeeding and still the second half of the deal does not work," Peskov said.
-Russia has repeatedly said that any further extension of the deal will require a host of its demands to be fulfilled by the West, including the reconnection of Russian Agricultural Bank (Rosselkhozbank) to the SWIFT payment system.
+Inspections resumed on Wednesday.
+Russia has repeatedly said that any further extension of the deal will require meeting a host of its demands by the West, including the reconnection of Russian Agricultural Bank (Rosselkhozbank) to the SWIFT payment system.

 Other demands include a resumption in supplies of agricultural machinery and parts, a lifting on restrictions on insurance and reinsurance, access to ports, the resumption of the Togliatti-Odesa ammonia pipeline and the unblocking of assets and the accounts of Russian companies involved in food and fertiliser exports.